codeforpdx/PASS/docs/CONTRIBUTING.md

 4. Work on feature in your own branch.

-5. When ready, push up for review:
+5. When ready, push to GitHub

  - `git push origin <your branch name>`

-- Recommended reviewers:
-  - Development -- Jared K, Ka Hung L., Kevin M., Tim S., Scott B.
-  - Documentation -- Danica B, Jared K, Ka Hung L.
-  - Include screenshots whenever you’re building a frontend feature.
+6. Code Styling/Linting

+   Linting and formatting for this project has also been setup using ESlint and Prettier.
+They are included as dependencies and will be installed while following the instructions of the readme.
+To lint your changes with ESLint follow the instructions [here](./README.md#linting)

 - ## Submitting a Pull Request

    If you are new to GitHub and/or the team, feel free to make your first pull request on the README/Contributing documentation to familiarize yourself with the project and GitHub.
 Add any comments and/or feedback and request reviews.

 1. Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to the `Development` branch.
 Request reviews from members of the team - you’ll need their approval to merge. \*\*Make sure to close your branch once merged.

+- Recommended reviewers:
+  - Development -- Jared K, Ka Hung L., Kevin M., Tim S., Scott B.
+  - Documentation -- Danica B, Jared K, Ka Hung L.
+  - Include screenshots whenever you’re building a frontend feature.

 - ## Bug Reporting Template

   - Bugs are reported via the GitHub built-in issues page for the repository https://github.com/codeforpdx/PASS/issues.